fiftysevendegreesofrad/hard-comp-fi-fiction-list/README.md

 Overall rating ****__

   Doctorow is, of course, a well known storytelling pro.
 This is a story about trying to establish a TCP/IP connection to Elfland.
 I liked it.

+* __Synners (Pat Cadigan).
+Medium lengths
+Comp-fi hardness score: 3.
+Overall rating ****__

+  A cyberpunk tale involving virtual reality, a bit of AI, a step towards the singularity, and a young woman named Sam.

 ## Works recommended but lacking confirmation and/or review